 - Scheduling your post automatically flags you off from the radar of the Facebook algorithms; thus, letting you continue to be a legitimate user.

-- Refrain from resharing: It’s not uncommon to share other’s pictures frequently from different pages.
+- Refrain from resharing: It’s not uncommon to share videos or other’s pictures frequently from different pages.
 We have all been doing that since we started using Facebook.
 However, this simple activity of sharing someone’s picture over and over again now can easily trigger the possibility of flagging, especially; if you have a business account on Facebook with multiple postings.